HomeACcessoryKid/ota/README.md

 ```
 server valid?
 ```
-If in the previous steps the server is marked invalid, we return to the main app in boot slot 0 and we report by syslog to a server (to be determinded) so we learn that github has changed its certificate CA provider and can issue a new certificate sector.
+If in the previous steps the server is marked invalid, we return to the main app in boot slot 0 and we report by syslog to a server (to be determinded) so we learn that github has changed its certificate CA provider and HomeACessoryKid can issue a new certificate sector.

 ```
 new OTA version?